sensu/sensu-go-workshop/lessons/operator/04/README.md

      slack   pipe        10   is_incident             RUN:  sensu-slack-handler                           sensu/sensu-slack-handler:1.4.0
    ```

+**NEXT:** Do you see the `slack` handler in the output?
+If so, you're ready to proceed to the next step!

 ## EXERCISE: configure a metrics handler

-1. Create a Sensu Event Handler template for sending metrics to a time-series database.
+1. Configure a Sensu Event Handler for sending metrics to a time-series database.

    Copy and paste the following contents to a file named `influxdb.yaml`: